Nightshade-Faraday/Kwakema-Git/TTRPG/PHSC Story.md

 ## Arc 2 - The Rise
 ### Chapter 1 - Bridges Built
 Upon arriving at the new base the party is greeted by a mysterious visitor.
 The person they meet is [[TTRPG/Characters#Rafi|Rafi]] who introduces himself before giving them a summons to the [[Eplon#Government|Eplon council]].
+#### A Familiar Face
+The players come face to face with that same scientist from back then, now a bit older and no longer bouncing around at the slightest thing.
+_If they want to roll they can.
+If they fail then they dont know that the scientist is [[Belladonna Faraday]]_
 ## Arc 3 - The Decisons
 ### The Prism Fight - End of Arc 3
 ### Stage 1